reddybhargava/django_proj/README.md

 # django_proj

-This is a django based web application.
+This is a Django based web application.